3 Ml of Oil to Ounces Conversion

 3 milliliters of oil equals how many ounces?

-0.1 ounce of oil equals 3 milliliters.
+0.1 ounces of oil equals 3 milliliters.

 Notes on ingredient measurements